laravel/nova-docs/4.0/installation.md

 ],
 ```

-### Customizing Nova's footer
+### Customizing Nova's Footer

 There are times you may wish to customize Nova's default footer text to include relevant information for your users, such as your application version, IP addresses, or other information.
-You can do this by setting Nova's footer within `App\Providers\NovaServiceProvider`:
+Using the `Nova::footer` method, you may customize the footer text of your Nova installation.
+Typically, the `footer` method should be called within the `boot` method of your application's `App\Providers\NovaServiceProvider` class:

 ```php
 use Laravel\Nova\Nova;